 9. Work on Your Fitness

-We’ve already outlined the benefits of having active employees, and we’d like to force the issue.
+We’ve already outlined the benefits of having active employees, and it bears repeating.
 Be active, and be active together!
 It’ll make your employees more productive if they’re getting healthy and fit, and if they’re doing it together, it’ll build morale too.
 There are so many possibilities: attend athletic events as a company, join a corporate challenge, do a fun run, or join a sports league as an office.
 Have office-wide fitness challenges.
 Think about combining fitness activities with volunteering: participate in a dance-a-thon for charity, or Relay for Life.
 These activities are affordable and will bring your employees together.

 Get your free copy of 109 ways to appreciate employees on a budget.